 The Davenport Institute for Public Policy was founded in 1996 and in 2010 partnered with the nonprofit, multi-partisan organization Common Sense California to become the Davenport Institute for Public Engagement and Civic Leadership.
-The mission of the institute is to help build stronger communities in California by promoting public participation in local governance.
-In 2000, the Institute was named in honor of David Davenport, the University's sixth president, and an endowment of \$3 million was established.
+The mission of the institute is to advance public engagement and civic education that fosters productive interaction between communities and local government.
+In 2000, the institute was named in honor of David Davenport, the University's sixth president, and an endowment of \$3 million was established.
 The institute has trained thousands of local government staff, elected officials, and police officers in California and across the country through custom trainings in public engagement.

-Davenport Institute's signature program, the Professional Certificate in Public Engagement for Local Government, is offered in person on the Malibu campus and virtually throughout the year.
+Davenport Institute's signature program, the Professional Certificate in Public Engagement for Local Government, is offered virtually throughout the year.
 This program provides mid-career local government professionals with a deep dive into the context, purpose, and best practices for engaging residents in the decisions that affect their lives and communities.